Section 1: Access to Library Services

 In the event that a request or demand for registration, circulation or other records is made to the Library, the request or demand and/or the person so requesting or demanding will be immediately referred to the Library Director or Manager in Charge.

 The Library Director or Manager in Charge will consult with the Library’s legal counsel to ensure compliance with the Library Records Confidentiality Act and determine the proper response.

 It must be further noted that Section 21.5 of the U.S.A.
 PATRIOT ACT provides federal law enforcement officers with the ability to obtain a search warrant to gain access to certain library records on the basis that the officer believes that the records sought may be related to an ongoing investigation related to terrorism or intelligence activities.

 The U.S.A.
 PATRIOT ACT prohibits libraries or librarians served with a search warrant under FISA (Foreign Intelligence Source Act) rules from disclosing the existence of the warrant or the fact that records were produced as a result of the warrant, under penalty of law.
 In other words, a patron cannot be informed that his/her records were given to a federal agent or that the patron is the subject of any federal investigation.

-The Matteson Area Public Library may also give current information regarding materials borrowed or overdue to the parent or legal guardian or a minor child age 17 or under.
-Overdue notices regarding material borrowed by a minor child age 17 or under will be mailed to the parent or legal guardian’s address.
+The Matteson Area Public Library District may also give current information regarding materials borrowed or overdue to the legal guardian who was the signatory on the membership record.
+Overdue notices regarding material borrowed by a minor child age 17 or under will be mailed to the signatory’s address.